Manage changes with GitHub branches

 There are LOTS of different strategies for branching and reviewing code on Git.
 (Like GitHub Flow or "That Famous @nvie Post" for example!)
 This guide is meant to give you a very brief introduction to branches in Git, but it is not meant to dictate the "right way".

-Let's pick up the workflow when you git pull
+Let's pick up the workflow when you git pull -ed the latest changes of the

 repo to your local folder.